isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-cats-get-fleas-in-the-winter.markdown

 Fleas will thrive at a 70 percent humidity level.
 Moisture is critical for fleas' survival because it helps the eggs to hatch and the other stages to grow over the flea life cycle.
 Fleas will develop, hatch, and survive at temperatures only at a temperature at or above 13C (55.4F).
 Flea pre-adult stages will not survive when the Relative humidity drops below 50%.
-Therefore, the [fleas larvae](https://pestpolicy.com/what-do-flea-larvae-look-like/) will opt to hide under theÂ carpet fibers,Â moist andÂ dark places.
+Therefore, the [fleas larvae](https://pestpolicy.com/what-do-flea-larvae-look-like/) will opt to hide under the carpet fibers, moist and dark places.
 ## **Flea treating your cat during winter**
-**Here are the steps to follow while treating fleas (killing or preventing) on your cat.Â ** 1.
+**Here are the steps to follow while treating fleas (killing or preventing) on your cat. ** 1.
 *Bathe your cat using an anti-flea shampoo*
 .
 Ensure you bathe the cats head, under the body, legs, and tail tool.
 When your feline friend is all dried  now using the topical anti-flea drop such as Advantage or Frontline on the neck region, specifically on areas that the cat cannot lick.